Grassfarming

 Turkeys make CLA, too

-from grazing animals on a diet of fresh pasture, and it is very low in
+grazing animals on a diet of fresh pasture, and it is very low in non-ruminants

-non-ruminants such as chickens and pigs.
-But turkeys appear to be an exception,
+such as chickens and pigs.
+But turkeys appear to be an exception, having about

 (Chin, S. F. et al. (1992)).